TruckersFM: History

 Launched in October 2015, TruckersFM was created as a dedicated radio station by the Truck Simulator and TruckersMP multiplayer modification communities.
 The idea behind the station is to allow players to tune into a radio station that provides news, entertaining stories, virtual traffic reports and on-air competitions for them to interact with.

 TruckersFM was added to the Euro Truck Simulator 2 in-game radio player on 6 January 2016 and later into the American Truck Simulator in-game radio player on 2 February 2016.

 On 11 May 2017, TruckersFM gained partner status with Discord, a proprietary freeware VoIP application designed for creating communities ranging from gamers to education and businesses.
-Its Discord community has over 18,000 members, which makes it one of the more popular communities in the music category on Discord.
+Its Discord community has over 20,000 members, which makes it one of the more popular communities in the music category on Discord.

 In February 2018, members of the TruckersFM team visited the headquarters of SCS Software, the developers of Euro Truck Simulator 2 and American Truck Simulator.
 The visit resulted in a closer relationship between the station and game developers, as well as the creation of exclusive radio imaging for TruckersFM, consisting of members of the game's development team saying the TruckersFM slogan.

-On 8 August 2019, TruckersFM was added to the Farming Simulator 19 radio directory for players to listen directly in-game whilst playing.
+On 8 August 2019, TruckersFM was added to the Farming Simulator radio directory for players to listen directly in-game whilst playing.

 In October 2019, TruckersMP, the community created multiplayer modification for Euro Truck Simulator 2 and American Truck Simulator, partnered with TruckersFM to provide exclusive updates, official events, and giveaways for the simulation community.

 On 26 May 2019, TruckersFM launched a new sister station called BigRigFM, a country music radio station, created to cater specifically for the American 18-wheeler truck drivers section of the Truck Simulator community.
 This station broadcast without presenters until 23 April 2022, when Cowie presented the official launch show.
+The Sister Station no longer hosts presenters, however, it is available to be streamed via the website.

-On October 16, 2020, TruckersFM celebrated its 5th Anniversary of broadcasting with a virtual in-game festival on the Euro Truck Simulator 2 multiplayer modification, TruckersMP.
+On 16 October 2020, TruckersFM celebrated its 5th anniversary of broadcasting with a virtual in-game festival on the Euro Truck Simulator 2 multiplayer modification, TruckersMP.
 They also partnered up with gaming brands and developers such as HyperX, Focus Home Interactive, SCS Software and Fanatec to giveaway over 2000 euros worth of prizes to listeners and followers on their social media channels.

 Programming

 TruckersFM broadcasts a variety of programming, produced by a team of volunteer radio presenters based across the world.

-It broadcasts around the clock, with programmes such as "The Most Played Chart", "Matt's Mood Boosters", "The Ninja Takeover", "Morning Coffee with Jay", "The Feel Good Friday Show", "The Texmix Request Show", "Exhibition", "Exodus Radio", and many more.
+It broadcasts around the clock, with programmes such as "The Most Played Chart", "Exhibition", "The RAM Show", "Exodus Radio", "Night Tunes", "The Odd Show" and many more.